nicvlav/lineups/README.md

 8. **Share Your Setup**: The entire game state is encoded into the URL, making it easy to share formations with others.
     - No URL shortener is used by default to ensure transparency and data control.
     - Since no external storage is used, there is no persistent data collection.

+## Methods to Add Players to the Session
+1. **Sidebar Add Button**: Click the sidebar, then click "Add Player," enter a name, and click "Add."
+2. **Header Players Button**: Click the "Players" header icon button (or just the icon on mobile), type a player name, and click "Add Player."
+3. **In-Game Quick Add**: When opening the player actions menu (double-click on desktop, click and hold on mobile), type a new player’s name to add them to the game instantly.

+## Methods to Add Players to Teams
+1. **Sidebar Context Menu**: Open the sidebar and right-click (desktop) or click and hold (mobile) on a player to send them to a team.
+2. **Drag & Drop (Wide Mode Only)**: Click and drag a player onto the desired team.
+This feature is unavailable on smaller screen widths.
+3. **Formation Auto-Fill**: Click "Formations" in the sidebar to fill teams with existing players.
+Missing players are replaced with temporary ones.
+Then, open player actions (double-click on desktop, click and hold on mobile) to swap or add players.
+4. **Generate Balanced Teams**: Click the "Generate" header icon button, select players using the checkbox list, and hit "Generate Two Teams."
+This automatically forms optimally balanced teams based on player stats.
+    - Each time you generate, it introduces slight randomization for variety.

 ## Contributing
 Contributions are welcome!
 If you’d like to improve the project, please submit a pull request or open an issue.